psy337337/HadoopInstallTool/NEW_TEMP_README.md

 ## Step 1 - **Environmental Preparation**

 - ubuntu 22.04
+- Packages that must be installed
     - OpenJDK 11
     - OpenSSH
     - net-tools
     - sshpass
-    - Automatically install packages if they are not installed
+- You can install packages automatically using `install.sh` if you want (I recommend using it.)

 🔸**NameNode**